Wouldn’t it be great if after publishing new content on your WordPress website or blog, the following took place … all from your post address:

 Optional Permalink Settings

-If you need to set up custom permalinks for your tag and category URLs here is where you would do this.
+Here you can set up custom structures for your tag and category page URLs.

-You can change the ‘base’ category or tag URLs using the following structure:
+This changes the ‘base’ tag or category URLs using the following syntax:

-For example, using “recipes” as your category base will display your category links as ‘http://domain.com/recipes/category_name/’.
+For example, using “news” as your category base will display your category links as ‘http://domain.com/news/uncategorized/’.

 Your ‘category archives’ page URL will go from this …